javihernant/cprogramming/README.md

 # cprogramming
-Exercises from the book "The C programming language"
+Exercises from the book "The C programming language", also known as K&R